Introduction

 Key messages

-• Sheep had the highest food production to supply ratio, at 107%.
+• Mutton and lamb had the highest food production to supply ratio, at 114%.
 This shows domestic production more than met consumer demand.

 • The only other sector to exceed consumer demand was milk, with a food production to supply ratio of 105%.